cycle/docs/relation/refers-to.md

     ->fetchAll();
 ```

-> Make sure that cyclic dependencies is what you need.
+> Make sure that cyclic dependencies are what you need.